PR8 – Ponta de São Lourenço hike – Best coastal trail in Madeira

 Vereda of Ponta de São Lourenço

 Continuing forward, we reach several other viewpoints, each one more spectacular than the other.
-You can usually see the deserted islands to the south, and on clear days, you can even see Porto Santo (to the north), far away.
+You can usually see the deserted islands to the south, and on clear days, you can even see Porto Santo (to the north), which is far away.

-After just over 2km, we cross a part of the much narrower peninsula, and we have clear fabulous views while feeling the sea on both sides at the bottom.
+After just over 2km, we cross a part of the much narrower peninsula, and we have clear, fabulous views while feeling the sea on both sides at the bottom.

 Everything about Ponta São Lourenço hike - PR 8